joinpursuit/AC-iOS-LifecycleAndControlsExercise/README.md

 ### Step 3

 Create a Settings class with static variables to hold all the settings options values.
 You need to be able to store...

 a.
 The maximum number or rows in the tableview

 b.
 The case of the text, whether it be lowercase, uppercase or capitalized... maybe use an enum for this??

 c.
 The background color of the tableViewCell, this could be a tuple of RGB.
 You'll get thos values from the sliders.

 d.
 Whether or not the backgroundColor of the tableViewCells should alternate.

-e.
-In your SettingsViewController, hook up your controls to manipulate the Settings.

 #### Changing Rows

 ![](https://media.giphy.com/media/l2QDPPoG31zlaofWU/giphy.gif)

 #### Changing Case